MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-working-with-media-on-records.md

 ## MediaSet data type

 The **MediaSet** data type associates a record with one or more media objects.
-This enables you to set up a collection or catalog of media for a record.
+This association enables you to set up a collection or catalog of media for a record.
 For example, you can use this data type to set up a slide show of images for a record in a card type page.

 If a media object is added to **MediaSet** data type field, the media object is assigned to a media set in the system table **2000000183 Tenant Media Set**.
 The media set is assigned a unique identifier, which is then referenced from the field.
 The media set is created with the first file media object that you add on the record.
-Any additional media objects for the record are then associated with the same media set.
+Any other media objects for the record are then associated with the same media set.

 ### <a name="Indexing"></a>Indexing of media objects in a media set

 A media set is an ordered list of media objects, determined by the order in which the media objects were added to the media set.
-This order cannot be changed.
+This order can't be changed.
 To identify this order, each media object is assigned an index number, starting a 1.
-This means that the first media added gets the index 1, the second media gets the index 2, and so on.
-If a media object is removed from the set, the list is re-indexed accordingly.
+The first media added gets the index 1, the second media gets the index 2, and so on.
+If a media object is removed from the set, the list is reindexed.

 > [!NOTE]
 > If a **MediaSet** data type field is used in a report object, then only the first associated media file is displayed in the generated report.